Western spotted cucumber beetle (Diabrotica undecimpunctata)

 Pest description and crop damage The adult of the corn rootworm, also known as the western spotted cucumber beetle, is yellowish green, 0.25 inch long, and has 11 black spots on its wing covers.
 Mature larvae are white, except for the head and last abdominal segment, which are brown.
 They are about 0.62 inch long.
 The larvae appear to have two heads.

 Corn rootworm adults eat small holes in the leaves of emerging corn plants.
 They lay their eggs at the base of emerging corn plants.
 Larvae attack the roots of the corn seedlings.
 Occasionally, larvae cause significant stand losses in early corn plantings.
-Adults feed on corn silk and may have an impact on pollination, though this has not been evaluated fully in Oregon.
+Adults feed on corn silk and may have an impact on pollination, though this has not been evaluated fully in the PNW.

 Pest Monitoring It is rare to treat emerging sweet corn to prevent foliar damage by adults.
 However, if adult feeding damage is observed in emerging sweet corn, this may indicate significant egg laying pressure.
 If this occurs at corn emergence in an unprotected corn planting, post-emergence insecticide treatment may be justified.
 No action threshold has been established.
 Observations indicate that noticeable damage may occur to developing corn ears prior to harvest when populations reach two adult beetles per ear.